-Data Scraping vs Data Crawling: How to Combine These Two
+Data Scraping vs Data Crawling: Can You Combine These Two?

 In everyday speech, you can often hear people using phrase data scraping vs data crawling as if they meant the exact same thing.
 However, even though these two methods are potentially referred to as “the same process”, they are essentially different.

 Both of these methods are crucial when it comes to retrieving data, but the information needed and the processes involved in both of them differ in many ways.
 In some situations, a person will choose data scraping for data extraction, while in others they will go for data crawling.